-The Big Four operate with complex corporate and ownership structures involving several holding companies, at times used to take advantage of low tax jurisdictions (see Diagrams 1 and 2 below).
+Many of the largest care providing companies sit within highly complex corporate structures involving several holding companies, often involving low tax jurisdictions.
 Four Seasons, for example, is reported to have a full corporate structure of 181 companies, with many of these subsidiaries registered in Caribbean and Channel Island tax jurisdictions.
-These structures are also used for complex (although apparently lawful) financial engineering of company accounts, shifting profits and losses to lower tax burdens, as well as using holding companies to carry external debts and/or make intra-group loans to maximise investor returns.
+As researchers at the University of Manchester have argued, these structures can enable complex financial engineering of company accounts, shifting profits and losses to lower tax burdens, as well as using holding companies to carry external debts and/or make intra-group loans to maximise investor returns.